-The accompanying schedule of expenditures of federal awards includes the federal award activity of County of Dickenson, Virginia and its Component Unit-School Board under programs of the federal govenment for the year ended June 30, 2022.
+The accompanying schedule of expenditures of federal awards includes the federal award activity of County of Dickenson, Virginia and its Component Unit-School Board under programs of the federal government for the year ended June 30, 2023.
 The information in this schedule is presented in accordance with the requirements of the Office of Management and Budgets Uniform Guidance.
-Because the schedule presents only a selected portion of the operations of the County of Dickenson, Virginia, it is not intended to and does not present the financial position, changes in net position, or cash flows of County of Dickenson, Virginia.
+Because the schedule presents only a selected portion of the operations of the County of Dickenson, Virginia and its Component Unit-School Board, it is not intended to and does not present the financial position, changes in net position, or cash flows of County of Dickenson, Virginia or its Component Unit-School Board.

-Note 2 -- Summary of Significant Accounting Policies
+Note 2 -- Summary of Significant Accounting Policies (1) Expenditures reported on the Schedule are reported on the accrual basis of accounting.
+Such expenditures are recognized following the cost principles contained in Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.

-- (1) Expenditures reported on the Schedule are reported on the accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement. - (2) Pass-through entity identifying numbers are presented where available. - (3) The County did not elect the 10% de minimus indirect cost rate because they only request direct costs for reimbursement.
+(2) Pass-through entity identifying numbers are presented where available.
+(3) The County did not elect the 10% de minimus indirect cost rate because they only request direct costs for reimbursement.